d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

         ])
 ```

-We create a data point to see the output shape of each block.
+We create a data example to see the output shape of each block.

 ```{.python .input}
 X = np.random.uniform(size=(1, 1, 224, 224))